hashicorp/consul/website/source/docs/connect/proxies/integrate.html.md

 ## Managed Mode Support

+Any custom proxy can also run as a [custom managed proxy](/docs/connect/proxies.html#custom-managed-proxy).
-If the proxy could run as a managed proxy, then it should accept the following two environment variables that Consul populates on process startup.
+If you want the proxy you're integrating to support this mode, then it should accept two environment variables that Consul populates on process startup.
 These are both required to make the necessary API requests for configuration.